I beg to move,

 That is exactly the point I am trying to make to the Minister.
 We are very concerned about the influence of the Muslim Brotherhood, and we all look to the Minister and our Government to respond in a satisfactory fashion.

-As the hon.
-Member for Aldridge-Brownhills (Wendy Morton) said, I put on record our thanks to all our security forces, our police, MI5 and every one of the emergency services that have contributed so much over the past year.
+To return to the point made by the hon.
+Member for Aldridge-Brownhills (Wendy Morton), I put on record our thanks to all our security forces, our police, MI5 and every one of the emergency services that have contributed so much over the past year.
 Both inside and outside the House, we owe them an eternal debt.

 I also congratulate my right hon.
-Friend the Minister on his statement and on his work, a lot of which is completely unseen by our constituents.
+Friend the Minister on his speech and on his work, a lot of which is completely unseen by our constituents.